 - After step 3, the net amount is paid to the employees, along with providing the employees with a pay stub.

-- Remit the entire amount deducted from the gross pay of the employees to respective authorities or the benefits providers.
+- Remit the entire amount deducted from the employees’ gross pay to respective authorities or the benefits providers.

-- Lastly, completing all of the paperwork and submitting the same to respective authorities.
+- Lastly, completing all the paperwork and submitting the same to respective authorities.

-- Tax: Employers withhold employees’ share of various types of taxes concerning their federal or state law, along with paying their portion of taxes as well.
+- Tax: Employers withhold employees’ share of various types of taxes concerning their federal or state law, along with paying their portion of taxes.

 - Net Pay: The total amount ultimately paid to the employee after adjusting deductions, benefits, and taxes.